Warm Mineral Springs (spring): History

 The area surrounding the spring was developed as a spa in 1946, including the construction of a bathhouse.
 The property was sold in 1955 and the new owners began a housing development, platting 3,000 housing lots on the property.
 The Warm Mineral Springs Motel was opened at the entrance to the spring in 1958.
-In 1959, a Park Spa Building and Cyclorama (depicting Ponce de Leon's alleged discovery of the Fountain of Youth) were built at the spring to house a Florida Quadricentenial celebration, which ran from December 14, 1959, to March 15, 1960.
+In 1959, a Park Spa Building and Cyclorama (depicting Ponce de Leon's alleged discovery of the Fountain of Youth) were built at the spring to house a Florida Quadricentennial celebration, which ran from December 14, 1959, to March 15, 1960.
 The Spa Building and the Cyclorama were designed by Jack West, a leader of the Sarasota School of Architecture.
 The Spa Building, the Cyclorama, and a sales building attached to the Spa, were added to the National List of Historic Places in 2019 as the Warm Mineral Springs Building Complex.

 In the late 1950s, William Royal and other scuba divers found artifacts and human bones from at least seven individuals in Warm Mineral Springs.
 A partially burned log found in association with some of the human bones was radiocarbon dated to about 10,000 years ago.
 If the bones were the same age as the log, then the bones were the oldest known evidence of human occupation in Florida at the time.
 Bone artifacts recovered in association with the human bones were described as of "Archaic period in the Americas-type."
 Apparently, the bones and artifacts were deposited above the water level in the sinkhole at that time.

 One skull recovered from under sediment about 40 ft under the present water level in the sinkhole contained organic matter.
 Hospital medical staff who examined the contents of the skull observed that it looked like a brain.
 One doctor reported that he could distinguish the cerebellum from pieces of the cerebrum.
 A section through the material also appeared to show grey and white matter.
 Tests were consistent with the material being brain matter, but no cellular structure could be observed.

 Unrestricted access to the spring resulted in scuba divers removing human bones and artifacts and stalactites and stalagmites as souvenirs and for sale.
 Almost all artifacts had been removed from the sinkhole before scientific exploration began.
 The property owners started restricting access to the sinkhole and trying to prevent looting and vandalism in the 1970s.